 - 1. During this course, students will have a continuous experience in an acute care setting with adults or children, and/or home care which will include nursing care of clients and families experiencing increasingly complex and more acute variances in health. - 2.
-Coordinate safe nursing care for 2-3 clients. - 3.
-Participate in site selected lab activities (see Map of Theoretical Labs, Clinical Labs and Clinical Seminars). - 4.
+Where the clinical setting allows, students will co-ordinate care for 3 clients.
+Alternately, bearing in mind the characteristics of specific placement settings such as client acuity level, students will then co-ordinate care for 2-3 clients.
+The emphasis should be on learning depth and breadth and client safety. - 3.
+Participate in site-selected lab activities (see 'Map of Theoretical Labs, Clinical Labs and Clinical Seminars'). - 4.
 Use a nursing model to assess and intervene with clients and their families. - 5.
 Participate in client and family education. - 6.
 Collaborate with client, family, community, nurses and members of other disciplines.